Opinion | Cawthorn’s ‘orgies’ line shows how right-wing politics can boomerang

 Various laws attacking trans people are regularly justified with claims that they are defenses against creeping deviancy.
 Even giving a trans teen love and support is characterized as “abuse,” a horror from which children must be protected.

-Ultimately, this sort of language has become almost like the air lawmakers like Cawthorn breathe.
-But as this latest episode shows, these tendencies can boomerang: The lure of depicting Washington as a kind of bottomless cesspool of degeneracy — a guaranteed right wing applause line — led Cawthorn to accidentally hit his own colleagues with friendly fire in the form of charges of “sexual perversion.”
+Ultimately, this sort of language has become almost like the air lawmakers such as Cawthorn breathe.
+But as this latest episode shows, these tendencies can boomerang: The lure of depicting Washington as a kind of bottomless cesspool of degeneracy — a guaranteed right-wing applause line — led Cawthorn to accidentally hit his own colleagues with friendly fire in the form of charges of “sexual perversion.”

 As those colleagues no doubt want Cawthorn to know, such claims are supposed to be aimed only at leftists and liberals.